Building the cities of tomorrow, today

-Property is New Zealand’s most significant industry, contributing nearly $30 billion per annum towards GDP and employing over 160,000.
-Our industry’s influence and importance is far greater than these numbers suggest; commercial, industrial, retail and residential property houses businesses, communities and people.
+Property is New Zealand’s most significant industry, contributing nearly $30 billion per annum towards GDP and employing over 160,000 people.

-We are the property industry’s chief advocate and it’s our role to ensure our industry’s story is told and understood by members, politicians, officials, stakeholders and the wider public.
-Regardless of whether your property is in Dunedin, Tauranga, Napier or Auckland, it’s essential central and local government have the correct policy settings to enable your investment, our industry and New Zealand to thrive.
+We are the voice of property and it’s our role to ensure our industry’s voice is heard by movers, shakers, policy-makers and the public.
+Regardless of where in New Zealand you are, it’s essential that central and local government have policies that encourage development and investment and enable our industry and New Zealand to thrive.

-That is why we have released our policy and advocacy strategic document, Building New Zealand’s Cities of Tomorrow, Today, which takes a holistic perspective and calls for a broad range of policy reforms in how we develop, build, regulate and invest in our cities.
+In 2017 we released Building New Zealand’s Cities of Tomorrow, Today, a strategic document that takes a holistic view and calls for a broad range of policy reforms in how we develop, build, regulate and invest in our cities.